Description

 Accommodation

-Accommodation at the Galapagos Safari Camp comprises 9 safari tents, elevated on wooden platforms and sheltered by 3 protective layers.
+Accommodation at the Galapagos Safari Camp comprises nine safari tents, elevated on wooden platforms and sheltered by three protective layers, plus a stone-built Family Suite.
 The tents are both spacious and comfortable and are tastefully decorated with custom-made furniture.
 All tents have cupboards, a writing desk, fan/heater, en suite bathroom and a large balcony with hammocks and chairs, perfect for relaxing and taking in the panoramic views.

 Childcare

-Children are very welcome at the Galapagos Safari Camp and one extra bed can be provided in each tent for an additional charge.
+Children are very welcome to come and stay at the Galapagos Safari Camp and one extra bed can be provided in each tent for an additional charge.
+There are also kids' activities available including treasure hunts, movies, art classes and story-telling.

 Facilities